New York and Atlantic Railway: Operations

-NYA serves about 80 customers.
-Lumber, building products, scrap metal, construction & demolition debris, bio-diesel fuel, food, beer, gravel, propane, chemicals, structural steel, plastics and recyclable cardboard/paper are NYA's main traffic.
-Occasionally, NYA transports utility poles and electrical transformers to the LIPA facility in Hicksville, which has its own spurs.
-NYA also moves municipal solid waste in sealed containers on COFC trains.
-NYA serves Belmont Park, delivering boxcars, usually BNSF's, full of feed for the race track's horses.
+The New York & Atlantic serves about 80 customers.
+Lumber, building products, scrap metal, construction & demolition debris, bio-diesel fuel, food, beer, gravel, propane, chemicals, structural steel, plastics and recyclable cardboard/paper are the NYA's main traffic.
+Occasionally, NYA will transport utility poles and electrical transformers to the Long Island Power Authority facility in Hicksville, which has its own spurs.
+NYA also moves municipal solid waste in sealed containers on container trains.
+NYA serves Belmont Park, delivering boxcars, usually from BNSF, full of feed for the race track's horses.
 For occasions such as the Super Bowl or St. Patrick's Day, the NYA transports 30 rail cars of beer per week, with each car holding 3,500 cases.

-Some NYA customers are located off-line, and make use of NYA's team tracks to receive or ship products.
+Some NYA customers are located off-line, and will make use of NYA's team tracks to receive or ship products.
 Team tracks are located in Bay Ridge, Hicksville, Huntington, Greenlawn, St. James, Islip, Richmond Hill, Maspeth, Speonk, Medford, Southold, and elsewhere on the Long Island Rail Road (LIRR) lines that NYA serves.
 Most of NYA's customers have their own spurs, making the use of team tracks unnecessary.
-A new 28 acre, privately funded transload facility in Yaphank, Brookhaven Rail Terminal, opened in 2011.
+A new 28-acre, privately funded transload facility in Yaphank, Brookhaven Rail Terminal, opened in 2011.

 In 2014, work was underway to build a transload facility for vegetable oil, food products and construction material at NYA's Wheel Spur Yard along Newtown Creek near Long Island City.
 NYA expects the facility to support construction of the replacement Kosciuszko Bridge.
 The yard reopened in 2015.

 Other products shipped to Long Island via the NYA include bentonite and rock salt.
-NYA carries nearly 1 million tons of gravel a year from Connecticut quarries.
-The LIRR and the New York City Transit Authority occasionally receive new rail cars, and ship out old, retired equipment for scrapping by way of the Bay Ridge Branch.
+NYA carries nearly 1 million tons of gravel a year from Connecticut quarries, delivered to the NYA by the Providence and Worcester Railroad.
+The Long Island Rail Road and the New York City Transit Authority occasionally receive new rail cars, and ship out old, retired equipment for scrapping by way of the Bay Ridge Branch.

 Traffic

-NYA moved 30,000 carloads in 2018, up from approximately 9,200 when it began operating in May 1997.
+New York & Atlantic moved 30,000 carloads in 2018, up from approximately 9,200 when it began operating in May 1997.
 The majority of its deliveries take place during the night, when fewer commuter trains are running.

 About 15 percent of freight cars transported by the NYA are floated across New York Harbor from Jersey City to NYNJ Rails's railyard in Bay Ridge on the Brooklyn waterfront.
-The barge operation is managed by the Port Authority of New York and New Jersey, but the number of cars transferred to NYA by that method has been restricted by the use of only one aging barge that has a 14-car capacity.
-The Port Authority is adding two new barges, each with a capacity of 18 cars, and by 2023 the proposed cross-harbor tunnel is expected to transport 25,000 cars annually, up from 5,000 per year circa 2018.
+The daily barge operation is managed by the Port Authority of New York and New Jersey, but the number of cars transferred to NYA by that method had been restricted by the use of only one aging barge that has a 14-car capacity.
+In 2017 and 2018, the Port Authority added two new barges, each with a capacity of 18 cars.
+The proposed Cross-Harbor Rail Tunnel, if built, is projected to transport 25,000 cars annually, up from 5,000 per year circa 2018.